CharlesThawnpi/movievirus-docs/master-implementation-plan.md

   * daily cap reset boundary must use Asia/Yangon timezone
   * daily cap resets at 00:00 MMT (UTC+06:30)
   * failed validation cooldown = 5 failed attempts -> 5 minute cooldown

-### C.2.3 Fair Use Protection
-- no deduction on failed validation
-- no deduction on file not found
-- no deduction on send failure
-- duplicate protection window

 ### C.2.4 Backend Core Decision Engine